justjack555/LOON/README.md

 list; //Array with flexible length`

 `
-pair; //Key-value pair where value can be any of the above types JSON; //Wrapper type that consists of a collection of pairs concatenated
+pair; //Key-value pair where value can be any of the above types \n JSON; //Wrapper type that consists of a collection of pairs concatenated
       //Note: This type may not be necessary but may prove convenient`